University Policy on Late Submittal of Proposals to the Office of Research and Sponsored Programs (ORSP)

 However, each college or center will be limited each year to only a few specified number of exceptions to the university policy of not considering late proposals.

 Each dean has been assigned a specific number of exceptions per year based on the number of proposals historically submitted from that Dean ’s College.
-The VP for Research and Graduate Studies, likewise, will grant only a limited number of exceptions each year.
+The VP for Research, likewise, will grant only a limited number of exceptions each year.